-Ben Becker is a freshman at Vincennes University in the IT Support and Cyber Security Program.
+Ben Becker is a sophomore at Vincennes University in the IT Support and Cyber Security Program.
 He not only wants an Associate degree, but he is going for his B.S degree in Cyber Security at Vincennes University.
 He was the Treasurer for the CCI Club for the first semester at Vincennes University, but later on he became the Vice President of the CCI Club.
 Ben has a multitude of talents including, graphic design, drone footage, and video and photo editing.
 He also has his own business called Cyber Wizard Of Indy.
 He enjoys helping people, especially elderly people who have a difficult time with how to use their electronic devices.
 He seems to have a lot of patience with them.
 Mr. Becker not only enjoys electronics, but he lives and breathes them.

-Colton Eide is a freshman in the VU IT Support and Cyber Security degree.
+Colton Eide is a sophomore in the VU IT Support and Cyber Security degree.
 His duties include, managing events, money, and disbursement.
 He is also responsible for keeping the books to give a full report whenever requested.